How much does a digital menu board cost? [+VIDEO]

 Expected costs – Software

 Now that you’ve chosen your hardware, you need to select your software.
 If you’re just looking to display a single image at all times, software may not be so critical for you as something like a USB stick could achieve what you’re looking to do.
-For the sake of this article, we’re going to assume that you want to get the most out of your digital menu and take advantage of the benefits that digital signage brings.
+For the sake of this article, we’re going to assume that you want to get the most out of your digital menu and take advantage of the benefits that Digital Signage brings.

 Here is a breakdown of some CMS options: